susanev/uw-stars-cse/exploring-cs/lessons/week4/homework/interactive-monster.md

 * Your code should have a top comment block with your name, last edited date, and a brief description of the entire program
 * Each line in setup and draw should have a comment
 * Each method that you created should have a top comment briefly explaining what that method does (note that setup and draw do not need top comments)
-* Upload your pde file to [canvas](https://canvas.uw.edu/courses/1158649/assignments/3672952) for final submission
+* Upload your pde file and your planning sketch to [canvas](https://canvas.uw.edu/courses/1158649/assignments/3672952)

 ### Extra Challenge
 * Add code to make it look like the monster is bending its knees as it jumps (hint: you can achieve this effect my varying the length of the monster's leg(s))